JennEYoon/datasciY/scipy2020/logs-scipy2020.md

-# Links for SciPy 2020 Conference
+# Links for SciPy 2020 Conference, Logs of work, July 2020

 #### Tutorials Website